lauradelarivera/weight_space/README.md

 # weight_space
-Calculator on html and JavaScript. to find your weight in Jupiter and Marte
+Calculator on HTML and JavaScript to find your weight in Jupiter and Marte